mwlon/pcodec/README.md

 Pco has a hierarchy of multiple batches per page; multiple pages per chunk; and multiple chunks per file.
+By default Pco uses up to 2^18 (~262k) numbers per chunk if available.

 |       | unit of ___                     | size for good compression |
 |-------|---------------------------------|---------------------------|